 Ever wonder how to make homemade dry shampoo?
 I personally can’t stand the smell of most of the aerosol type dry shampoos on the market.
 The smell is much too strong but the one I do love is Not Your Mother’s Clean Freak Dry Shampoo and at $5 a pop I do buy it.
 When I run out, well that’s a different story.
 With two teenage daughters in the house, this happens way to often and it’s good to know that I can make my own homemade dry shampoo .

-Homemade Dry Shampoo Recipe:
+Homemade Dry Shampoo Recipe for 3 Hair Colors:

 In addition to the ingredients below, you will need a container with a top for storing your dry shampoo.
 See below for more suggestions on what you can use.